brandonavant/upgrade-azurerm-terraform-provider/blog/upgrade-azurerm-terraform-provider.md

 If there is a problem during the migration process, we might need to roll back our changes.
 The quickest way to roll back the changes is to restore the state file to the original state.
 To ensure that this will be possible, we will need to perform a backup.

 Going with the assumption that we've stored our state file in an Azure Storage account, we will need to perform the following steps:

+> Note: If you used Terraform Cloud or another state management platform.
+Please follow that platform's state backup and restore strategy.

 1. Using the Azure portal, navigate to the Azure Storage account in which the state file is stored.